 - Works in China (even the free version)

-So while there’s more than one reason to give TunnelBear VPN a go, we must also mention a few areas which this service is not so good at, starting from where we left off – Netflix.
-Accessing Netflix libraries aside from the Netflix US library may be difficult, especially when the TunnelBear country list is at least two times shorter than what the competition offers.
-Also, torrenting is not supported, and there’s no 24/7 live chat support to offer you a shoulder to cry on.
+So while there’s more than one reason to give TunnelBear VPN a go, we must also mention a few areas which this service is not so good at.
+For instance, accessing Netflix libraries may be difficult, especially when the TunnelBear country list is at least two times shorter than what the competition offers.
+Also, torrenting is not supported, and there’s no 24/7 live chat support to offer you a shoulder to cry on after reading all this.

 If the aforementioned issues didn’t scare you away, we highly recommended trying at least the free version of TunnelBear VPN to see if it fits your needs.
 Below, you will find the instructions for installing the TunnelBear client on your machine.